luyangkenneth/evolution-of-resumes/index.md

----
-title: Evolution of Resumes
----

-# Evolution of Resumes

 When I started applying for software engineering internships in my second year of university, I knew there were plenty of online articles out there that taught you how to write a great resume - [this](https://github.com/yangshun/tech-interview-handbook/blob/master/non-technical/resume.md) is a great resource, for example.
 But turns out resumes aren't just about arranging words on a page.
 I learned a lot from those articles, but what was the point when I "had nothing" to put on my resume in the first place?

 I struggled to get interviews at the companies I applied to, and I realized I had neglected to build up the relevant skills and experience that would have made me a strong candidate.
 It's hard to get experience before getting experience, but through sheer luck and a bit of planning ahead, I eventually got my first internship. **One thing led to the next, and I went on to do a total of five internships: Tinkerbox / Honestbee / TradeGecko in Singapore, and Facebook / Asana in the US.** This was only possible because I took two semesters of leave of absence (LOA) from school, effectively delaying my graduation by one year.